 28. Go on a hike to Point Lobos State Natural Reserve

-Point Lobos State Natural Reserve is an idyllic escape for nature lovers.
+Point Lobos State Natural Reserve, a gem among South Bay State Parks, is an idyllic escape for nature lovers.
 Among all of California’s 280 state parks, Point Lobos State Natural Reserve has often been called the “crown jewel of the State Park System.”

 Located just south of Carmel-by-the-Sea, Point Lobos offers visitors miles of coastal trails with stunning ocean views and plenty of wildlife.

 The scenery here is incredibly inspiring for photographers, painters, and poets who can take advantage of the tranquility to hone their craft amongst lush surroundings.

 The wild, majestic landscape is laced with 14 meandering trails.
 If you choose a trail along the shoreline, as I did, you will see innumerable seabirds along the way.